ti-cortex-m4/demo-java-completablefuture/doc/article.md

 </table>

 If it is necessary to perform some action, when the previous stage completes either normally or exceptionally, then should be used the `whenComplete` method.
-A `BiConsumer` argument of the `whenComplete` method is called when the previous stage completes either normally or exceptionally and allows to read both the result (or `null` if none) and the exception (or `null` if none), but doesn`t allow to modify them.
+A `BiConsumer` argument of the `whenComplete` method is called when the previous stage completes either normally or exceptionally and allows to read both the result (or `null` if none) and the exception (or `null` if none), but does not allow to modify them.

 If it is necessary to recover from an exception (to replace the exception with some fallback value), then should be used the `handle` and `exceptionally` methods.
 A `BiFunction` argument of the `handle` method is called when the previous stage completes either normally or exceptionally.
 A `Function` argument of the `exceptionally` method is called when the previous stage completes exceptionally.
 In both cases, an exception is not propagated to the next stage.

 ##### Code examples

-The `whenComplete` method accepts a nullable result and an exception but can’t modify the return value - it is still completed exceptionally.
+The `whenComplete` method accepts a nullable result and an exception but can not modify the return value - it is still completed exceptionally.

 ```